Why SSH Security Matters for Ubuntu Servers

 sudo apt install fail2ban -y

-Create a local configuration file to override the defaults (the defaults file is overwritten on package updates):
+Create a local configuration file to override the defaults, which can be overwritten during package updates:

 sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local